cissagatto/Chains-Hybrid-Partition/README.md

 ## Results
-The results stored in the directory _OUTPUT_.
+The results stored in the _OUTPUT_ directory.

 ## RUN
 To run the code, open the terminal, enter the *~/Chains-Hybrid-Partition/R* directory, and type